Working With a Delaware Mesothelioma Lawyer

 Jobs with a high risk of asbestos exposure included:

-- Construction Work: Asbestos fireproofing, insulation, and other asbestos-containing products were commonly used to build manufacturing facilities, power plants, homes, and schools.
-Asbestos construction products remain in just about every home built before the 1980s.
+- Construction work: Asbestos fireproofing, insulation, and other asbestos-containing products were commonly used to build manufacturing facilities, power plants, homes, and schools.
+Asbestos construction products remain in many homes built before the early 1980s.

-- Military: Every branch of the U.S. military relied on asbestos-containing products for decades.
+- Military service: Every branch of the U.S. military relied on asbestos-containing products for decades.
 Asbestos could be found in bases, ships, and vehicles until large-scale removal and containment programs were put in place.
-Some of these assets still contain asbestos today.
+Some of these military assets still contain asbestos today.

-- Mining: For example, thousands of Delaware workers could be found working in dozens of mines across the state.
+- Mining: Thousands of Delaware workers could be found working in dozens of mines across the state.
 Asbestos is a naturally occurring mineral that could have been present in those mines.
-Today, around 2,350 Delaware residents work in jobs directly or indirectly related to mining, with 800 directly or indirectly related to coal mining.

 - Shipbuilding: Delaware shipbuilders helped produce 95,000 tons of shipping vessels, with tens of thousands of employees in Wilmington alone.
-Asbestos has outstanding heat-resistance and insulating properties, it was used to build just about every U.S. Navy ships and many other vessels until the early 1980s.
+Asbestos is heat resistant and has insulating properties, so it was used to build just about every U.S. Navy ship and many other vessels until the early 1980s.

-Although most Delaware worksites are free of asbestos today, those already exposed are still at risk of developing mesothelioma since the disease typically develops 20-50 years after initial exposure.
+Although most Delaware worksites are free of asbestos today, those already exposed are still at risk of developing mesothelioma since the disease can appear 10-50 years after initial exposure.

-If you have been diagnosed with mesothelioma after working in a high-risk industry or serving in the military, work with a Delaware mesothelioma lawyer to pursue compensation and seek justice from negligent manufacturers of asbestos-containing products.
+If you have been diagnosed with mesothelioma after working in a high-risk industry or serving in the military, help is available.
+Connect with a Delaware mesothelioma lawyer to pursue compensation and seek justice from negligent manufacturers of asbestos-containing products.

 Delaware Mesothelioma Lawsuits